ademcifci/wordpress-plugins/formidable-global-a11y-enhancements/README.md

 Navigate to `Settings → Formidable A11y` to toggle features:
 - Other fields cleanup (default: ON)
 - Global message focus (default: OFF)
-- Multi-page H1 focus (default: ON)
+- Multi-page heading focus (default: ON) and selectable heading level (default: H1)

 If “Formidable – Accessible Error Summary” is active, this plugin auto-disables its own global message focusing to avoid conflicts.